 AS/COA Online covers major developments and vaccine rollouts as countries strive to reach herd immunity.

-Countries around the world are scrambling to get their citizens vaccinated, and it’s no surprise as to why Latin America would join the race: By May 2021—and with a new variant spreading from Brazil into neighboring countries —Latin America and the Caribbean had surpassed over one million deaths.
-To top it off, dose distribution is sparking a kind of vaccine Cold War, given that Beijing and Moscow are making large-scale vaccine pledges to several Latin American countries and putting pressure on Washington to share its supply as well.
+Countries around the world are scrambling to get their citizens vaccinated, and it’s no surprise as to why Latin America would join the race: By July 2021—and with variants spreading—Latin America and the Caribbean had surpassed 1.25 million deaths.
+To top it off, dose distribution is sparking a kind of vaccine Cold War, given that Beijing, Moscow, and Washington are making large-scale vaccine pledges to several Latin American countries.

 Through charts and a timeline AS/COA Online maps out major regional vaccine developments, kickoffs for vaccine campaigns, dose deliveries, vaccine approvals and accords, and clinical trials in an effort to cover Latin America’s progress toward vaccinations and, ultimately, herd immunity.

 Chase Harrison contributed to this article.

 The World Health Organization has indicated that herd immunity against COVID-19 is achieved when 60 to 70 percent of a population is immune, although some medical experts have suggested the figure be higher.
 The lion’s share of immunity will come from vaccinations.